 Reverse Repurchase Agreements.
 Reverse repurchase agreements involve the sale of securities with an agreement to repurchase the securities at an agreed-upon price, date and interest payment and have the characteristics of borrowing.
 Generally, the effect of such transactions is that a Fund or an Underlying ETF can recover all or most of the cash invested in the portfolio securities involved during the term of the reverse repurchase agreement, while in many cases the Fund or Underlying ETF is able to keep some of the interest income associated with those securities.
 Such transactions are advantageous only if a Fund or an Underlying ETF has an opportunity to earn a rate of interest on the cash derived from these transactions that is greater than the interest cost of obtaining the same amount of cash, and such opportunities may not always be available.
+The use of reverse repurchase agreements may exaggerate any increase or decrease in the value of a Fund's or an Underlying ETF's assets, which would also impact the Fund.
 The use of reverse repurchase agreements is a form of leverage, and the proceeds obtained by a Fund or an Underlying ETF through reverse repurchase agreements may be invested in additional securities.